 Know that for us, care is equally as important as the outcome.
 It’s the support and attention you’ll receive, the gentle and effective treatment you’ll get, and the partnership you’ll have with your doctor.
 You can expect all of this and more when you visit our practice.

-Study continues into the connections between gum disease and other conditions.
+The study continues into the connections between gum disease and other conditions.
 Gum disease can be caused by a variety of factors, including:

 - Activities that cause gum recession can also result in gum disease.
 These include poor oral hygiene, rigorous tooth brushing, and improper flossing techniques.